hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 [/]
 ```

-There is a script that can change the status for the MAG1 to be the backup and MAG2 to be the master
+There are two scripts for managing MAG1 and MAG2 roles.
+Both should be executed on MAG1 and toggle the SRRP status between master and backupShunt
+•	srrp-master: sets MAG1 as master and MAG2 as backupShunt.
+•	srrp-backup: sets MAG1 as backupShunt and MAG2 as master.

 ```bash
 A:admin@MAG1# show srrp-backup